State Anthem of the Sakha Republic: Yakut translation of the anthem

 The official translation of the anthem in Yakut was approved through a special commission.
 The commission consisted of the head of the APO of the Yakut regional committee Zakharov, People's Commissar of Education Chemezov, historian G.P.
 Basharin and composer Mark Zhirkov.

 The commission received nine submission of translations from all over the Yakut ASSR.
 Of all the lyrics submitted, only the lyrics by Nikolai Egorovich Mordinov and poet Sergey Stepanovich Vasilyev was selected.
 Both were instructed to combine both translation and polish them on January 12, 1944.
 The final translation was approved by the Presidium of the Supreme Soviet of the USSR on 26 June 1944.

-"Saqa ırıata"
+"Saxa ırıata"

 The song "Saxa ırıata" (Саха ырыата; "Sakha Song") was originally a poem written by Alampa in 1919.
 The poem was musicalized by Adam Skryabin.

 The song became a symbol of resistance against Soviet rule in the Yakut region from 1921 until 1923, so much that the writer of the poem, Alampa, was labelled as a "nationalist-bourgeoisie".
 Alampa was sent to the Solovki prison camp after his arrest.
 The composer of the song, Adam Skryabin, went abroad to evade the persecution and was given trial in absentia.

 After a long time, the song was allowed by the Soviet government to be performed publicly.
 The first public performance of this song was in the Victory Day celebration in the Yakut ASSR in 1945, from a gramophone record.
 The song was proposed to become the anthem of the Sakha Republic in 1990.